roge-life/meridian59-engine/src/README/README.txt

 3) OGRE
 3.1) Changed ColorKey in D3D9 backend to M59 cyan
-3.2) Enable HW mipmaps for non-power-of-two textures (see ogre-enable-hwmipmaps...patch)
+3.2) Enable HW mipmaps for non-power-of-two textures (see ogre-enable-hwmipmaps...patch) 3.3) Enable HW mipmaps with specified num (see ogre-enable-hwmipmaps...patch)

 4) Caelum
 4.1) Patched for Ogre 1.9.0 according to